 - Child abuse and school violence prevention workshops

-Upon completing the program of study and passing the required New York state certification exams, candidates qualify for the initial teaching certificates with dual certification in adolescence education content area (7–12) with middle school extension (5–6), and students with disabilities generalist (7–12).
+Upon completing the program of study and passing the required New York state certification exams, candidates qualify for the initial teaching certificates with dual certification in adolescence education content area (7–12) with optional middle school extension (5–6), and students with disabilities generalist (7–12).
 The initial certificates expire after five years, at which time candidates must have met the requirements for the professional certificate.